miafranc/teztyt/README.md

 In order to do this efficiently, one can create separate JSON/YAML files grouping problems having the same difficulty, and consequently the same points.

+If using YAML, we recommend to use strings for the problem IDs, i.e. put the problem keys between quotation marks (because in case of JSON it is of type string).

 __Example__: Suppose we have 3 files: one with 1-point, another one with 2-point, and a third one with 3-point problems.
 If one would like to generate a random test totaling 10 points, could simply get 3 1-point random problems from the first file, 2 2-point problems from the second